 En route to our destination, we got a speeding ticket.
 Actually, we got several “speeding tickets” in Morocco but this particular one was the only official speeding ticket.
 All of the other tickets we paid a “fine” but didn’t actually get any kind of ticket.

 When you see a sign posted with the speed limit on the roads and you are driving, adhere to them!!!!
 Don’t go over the posted limits!!!
 Trust me.

 Side of the road pizza in Morocco

-Along the way, we tried to look for the famous goats in the trees but it was too late in the day for this.
+Along the way to Essaouira, we tried looking for the famous goats in the trees.
+We didn’t get to see them and we assumed because it was later in the day.
 We were very sad about this.
 I guess I’ll have to go back for the goats!

-I had asked my friend Jacki before leaving for Morocco what she did when she visited and she recommended this particular cooking class.
+Before leaving for Morocco, I asked a few friends about what they did and one friend recommended this particular cooking class.
 I arranged for my brother, his wife and I to take an evening class so that we could learn to cook Moroccan food and knock out trying to find a place to have dinner at the same time.
-Win win!
+Win-win!
 The class was fantastic, Khadhija and her husband were so lovely and I can’t recommend it enough.
 If you are going to Essaouira, it’s a must do!
-I will be sharing a post just for the cooking class shortly, so please look out for it!

 Our room in the riad

 The next morning we had the most lovely breakfast made by our riad hostess.
 She served us pastries, homemade yogurt, and fruit.
 We spoke with our hosts at breakfast and they gave us tips on what to do and one of them was going to a hammam so they made an appointment for us in the evening.

 Mmmm simple but tasty breakfast at our Moroccan riad

 After breakfast, we drove out to try and look for goats again.
 It did not work out in our favour.
 I think the goats are out early in the morning and we went too late.
 After driving around for a while we went back to the medina and explored some more.